mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 version_string=5.5.37-MariaDB-RWsplit
 ```

-If not set, the default value is the server version of the embedded MySQL/MariaDB library.
-Example: 5.5.35-MariaDB
+If not set, the default value is `5.5.5-10.0.0 MaxScale <MaxScale version>`
+where `<MaxScale version>` is the version of MaxScale.
+If the provided string
+does not start with the number 5, a 5.5.5- prefix will be added to it.
+This
+means that a _version_string_ value of _MaxScale-Service_ would result in a
+_5.5.5-MaxScale-Service_ being sent to the client.

 #### `weightby`